 Being in isolation can feel like a heavy burden.
 Both the WHO and CDC recommend that checking in with loved ones can help with your mental health.
 Similar to how virtual meetings take place, scheduling daily or weekly catch ups with friends and family can greatly benefit all involved.

 Minimize your time online

 Social media is often called a blessing and a curse due to the amount of real time information it can give us.
 If you are constantly on social media, it’s natural to feel like things are bleak or that the end is still nowhere in sight.
 Taking frequent social media breaks can help relieve some of your anxiety from reading the daily news.
 Some would even recommend deleting the app you use so as not to feel tempted or to receive push notifications.

 Help others with proper information

 If you need to remain on social media however, you can do your part in making it a better environment for others.
 As noted earlier, social media is rife with real time stories that often can get muddled with false information.
 Some of these false stories can have a damaging effect on people’s mental health if they are constantly bombarded with bad news.
 You can help others by fact checking and disseminating the right information to help allay the anxieties of others on social media.

 Hope Lies Eternal

 Indeed, discussing the mental health effects of the COVID-19 pandemic is a tricky challenge.
 It is clear, however, that fear and anxiety can seep into our mental health especially in social isolation from a global pandemic.
-As difficult as it may be for many, remember that this is not normal circumstances and that at some point, this will all come to an end.
+As difficult as it may be for many, remember that these are not normal circumstances and that at some point, this will all come to an end.